confidential-computing/twi-wimse/draft-twi-reference-architecture.md

 1. Lack of workload isolation against the hardware and the operating system owners/administrators, as well as peer workload instances
 2. Lack of strong binding between a workload credential and the workload instance to which that credential had been issued
-3. Inability to associate a credential with a set of decisions leading up to its issuance
+3. Lack of verifiable composition of the workload, and inability to associate a credential with a set of decisions leading up to its issuance

 It is important to highlight that these requirements are related: lack of process isolation eases credential exfiltration and leads to credential leakage and reuse.